-- 3.6.1 The Borough Plan sets out the council's vision for the area, underpinned by a Corporate Plan which identifies the key tasks from which team plans and individual objectives are set. - 3.6.2 In 2016, the Council developed a vision for Brent in 2020.
-The vision sets out how the Council will build on the successes achieved to-date while developing a much sharper focus on services designed around the individual and creating better outcomes for those residents with complex circumstances.
-It highlighted a smaller number of priorities which will influence how we prioritise our resources.
-These priorities are aligned to both the demographic and economic needs profile of the borough and the findings from the community engagement activities which underpin the priorities in our Borough Plan.
-A programme of activity is in place to support delivery of this vision with reports on progress provided regularly to CMT and elected councilors. - 3.6.3 The Cabinet consider risks as part of their decision making role on corporate policies, including the annual budget setting processes, major policy decisions and major projects.
-The Corporate Management Team review corporate risks through regular monitoring reports.
+- 3.6.1 The Borough Plan is focused on Building a Better Brent.
+It sets out the Council's vision for 2023, which is to make Brent a borough of culture, empathy and shared prosperity.
+It is underpinned by an annual Delivery Plan which identifies the key tasks from which team plans and individual objectives are set. - 3.6.2 The vision sets out how the Council will build on the successes achieved to-date while developing a much sharper focus on services designed around the individual and creating better outcomes for those residents with complex circumstances.
+The plan highlights the need to concentrate resources on the things that matter the most, and use resources in the most effective way.
+Borough Plan priorities are aligned to both the demographic and economic needs profile of the borough and the findings from the community engagement activities.
+A programme of activity is in place to support delivery of this vision with reports on progress provided regularly to CMT and elected Councillors.

+The Cabinet consider risks as part of their decision making role on corporate policies, including the annual budget setting processes, major policy decisions and major projects.
+The Council Management Team reviews corporate risks through regular monitoring reports.
 Risks are identified within Service Plans and considered on a regular basis within departmental management teams and key operational risks are reported through to the Corporate Management Team.
-A revised risk strategy was approved by the Audit Advisory Committee in June 2017.
+A recent review of the effectiveness of the Risk Management approach established that risk is well understood across all levels of management.